 Several people from the town visited a boat landing on the Tanana River on May 17, though none returned from their trip.
 Their disappearances weren’t noted until the next day.
 State troopers investigated, finding human blood and bullet casings at the boat landing.
 An Alaska State Trooper’s Special Emergency Reaction Team was assembled and a manhunt began around 2 am on May 19.

-The motive behind the attack is unknown, though it has been theorized that Silka killed one victim to steal his boat, then killed anyone nearby who may have witnessed the murder.
-Their bodies were pushed in the river to dispose of evidence.
+The motive behind the attack is unknown, though it has been theorized that Silka killed one victim to steal his boat and then killed anyone nearby who may have witnessed the murder.
+Their bodies were pushed into the river to dispose of evidence.
 By late June, only two bodies were still unaccounted for, those of 2-year-old Marshall Klein and 27-year-old Albert Hagan, Jr. I could find no mention of whether these victims were ever found.

 - Fred Burk (alternatively spelled Burke), 30 (Silka was found driving Burk’s stolen boat)